 - Unauthorized use of the University’s trademarks, logos, insignia, or copyrights

 - Violation or circumvention of NIU computer system or NIU-N network security

 - Using personal email account or other non-DoIT approved email systems to conduct NIU business

 - Unauthorized use of computer accounts, access codes (including passwords), or network identification numbers (including NIU e-mail addresses) assigned to others

 - Intentionally accessing, without authorization, data stored within the NIU-N

 - Use of NIU computing facilities for private business purposes unrelated to the mission of the university

 - Violations of the Mass Communication Policy

-- Intentional distribution of malicious software such as viruses or worms
+- Intentional distribution of malicious software (malware) such as ransomware, spyware, viruses or worms

 - A user is not permitted, without prior approval, to: